derickr/derickrethans-articles/202503181450-and-then-there-was-pie.rst

 400 packages, PHP developers have been able to install third party extensions for several decades now with the PECL installer.

-PECL, which stands for the PHP Extension C Library was a sister project to `PEAR <https://pear.php.net>`_, the PHP Extension and Application Repository.
+PECL, which stands for the PHP Extension Community Library was a sister project to `PEAR <https://pear.php.net>`_, the PHP Extension and Application Repository.
 This repository has largely been replaced by `Packagist
 <https://packagist.org/>`_, which hosts PHP user land code to be installed